 - Ten – Diez

 I then also like to learn the names of my favourite foods and drink so I can basically have most transactional conversations.
 Even this tiny amount can make a huge difference and will always be appreciated.
-However, the more you know the richer the experience will be, so if you don’t want to miss out you learn some useful phrases, such as “¡Qué guay!”
+However, the more you know the richer the experience will be, so if you don’t want to miss out make sure you learn some useful phrases, such as “¡Qué guay!”
 By the way, that means “cool”.

 Language is more than words